 What Are the Benefits of Acupuncture Therapy?

-The documented acupuncture benefits are numerous and research into exactly how this treatment works on a cellular level is ongoing.
+The documented benefits of acupuncture are numerous and research is ongoing to learn exactly how this treatment works on a cellular level.
 Western medical practitioners have found that acupuncture and regenerative medicine are closely related.
 In fact, studies have found that acupuncture can help repair atrophied muscle tissue and damaged nerve cells.
 It has even been shown to stimulate the release of stem cells to help heal a range of injuries and acute conditions.

 Healthy individuals may seek acupuncture for stress relief.
 Athletes often undergo acupuncture to help with injuries, muscle stiffness, swelling, and soreness.
 Acupuncture has even been shown to help with weight loss/management and smoking cessation.